conormcd/www.mcdermottroe.com/content/2021-06-11-coding-guidlines-for-an-easier-life.md

 There are many other rules of thumb that I use in my day-to-day work, but it's sometimes difficult to even notice that I'm doing it.
-If you want to become more conscious about your own rules of thumb, trust your gut during code reviews.
+If you want to become more conscious about your own, personal guidelines trust your gut during code reviews.
 If something seems wrong then you need to stop and think.
 Maybe there's actually something wrong with the code or maybe your instincts are wrong.
-Either way you should use that feeling to refine your own rules of thumb and teach them to those that are coming after you.
+Either way you should use that feeling to refine your own patterns of working and teach them to those that are coming after you.

-Thanks to [Nathan Dintenfass](https://twitter.com/ndintenfass) for the prompt to write this piece.
+Thanks to [Nathan Dintenfass](https://twitter.com/ndintenfass) for the prompt to write this piece and to [Hannah Henderson](https://twitter.com/hendersgame) for some great feedback.